PO Box 10, Oxford, OX1 1EN

 Maps and Plans Advice (PDF)

-Minor applications take between six and eight weeks to be processed and have a decision sent out.
-Major applications take thirteen weeks to process but this is not always achievable due to unforeseen circumstances that may arise.
+Minor applications take between 6 and 8 weeks to be processed and have a decision sent out.
+Major applications take 13 weeks to process but this is not always achievable due to unforeseen circumstances that may arise.
+More step by step information on this procedure can be found on the Planning applications procedure page.